Jonathan E. Mangum

 Jonathan E. Mangum is an Australian biomedical scientist, entrepreneur, and executive known for his contributions to translational proteomics and the development of diagnostic technologies in oral health.
-He is a co-founder of Incisive Technologies and the scientific lead behind BlueCheck™, a diagnostic tool for early detection of dental caries, which received FDA clearance in 2023.
+He is a co-founder of Incisive Technologies and the scientific lead behind BlueCheck, a diagnostic tool for early detection of dental caries, which received FDA clearance in 2023.

 Early life and education

 Mangum earned his Bachelor and Master of Science degrees in Biochemistry from the University of Otago in New Zealand (1995–2000).
 He completed a PhD in Biomedical Sciences at the University of Melbourne in 2013.
 He also holds a Graduate Certificate in Commercialisation from Melbourne Business School.

 Academic career

 Mangum co-founded the Melbourne Research Unit for Facial Disorders at the Royal Children's Hospital and the University of Melbourne.
-He served as Peter Doherty Fellow and Head of the Translational Proteomics Laboratory from 2014 to 2020, contributing to fields including dental enamel research, cerebrospinal fluid biomarker discovery, and metastatic cancer resistance mechanisms.
+He was Peter Doherty Fellow and Head of the Translational Proteomics Laboratory from 2014 to 2020, contributing to fields including dental enamel research, cerebrospinal fluid biomarker discovery, and metastatic cancer resistance mechanisms.

 He has published over 30 peer-reviewed articles and is listed as inventor on more than 20 patents internationally.